 I hold a PhD in Politics and International Studies, a MA in Global Citizenship, Identities and Human Rights, and a BA in Media Studies and Social Communication (First Class).
-I joined the University of Leeds as a Research Fellow in June 2018 to work on the project 'Mobile Solutions to the Mexican Kidnapping Epidemic: Beyond Elite Counter-Measures Towards Citizen-Led Innovation'.

 My research interests focus on the relationship between violence, human rights and security from a socio-political perspective.
 It explores how social movements and victims of armed conflict and violent contexts are implementing communicative citizenship actions to claim human rights and security in local and regional public spheres; and how these actions are affecting the construction of political and cultural memory, dimensions of social recognition, and degrees of solidarity and power in divided societies.

 I have explored normative and positive models and integrated sociological theories to understand the impact of crime and violence on society, taking into account inequality, culture, exclusion, illegality, geopolitical considerations and poverty in order to find explanations regarding the impact of these topics in particular Latin American contexts.

 Senior Lecturer in Criminology and Security , Birmingham City University

 Programme Director MSc Security, Conflict & Justice, University of Leeds